tanayv/charo/README.md

 ## Contributing
-Feel free to open an issue if the application doesn't work/deploy correctly.
+Feel free to create an issue if the application doesn't work/deploy correctly.

-If you have any ideas or requests for features that this could have, consider opening an issue or pull request.
+If you have any ideas or requests for features that this could have, consider creating an issue or opening pull request.